srnichols/StampsPattern/docs/NAMING_CONVENTIONS.md

 This guide defines the standardized naming conventions for the Azure Stamps Pattern implementation to ensure consistency, clarity, and Azure best practices compliance.

-> **📝 Recent Updates**: This guide was enhanced to address naming consistency issues, particularly ensuring resource groups include Azure region abbreviations and storage accounts stay within the 24-character limit.
-All deployment scripts and templates have been updated to follow these standards.
+> **📝 Recent Updates**: This guide now reflects the four-tier hierarchy: **GEO → Region → Availability Zone → CELL**.
+All CELL-level resources should include zone information in their names and tags to support high availability (HA), disaster recovery (DR), and cost/SLA flexibility.

 ## 🌍 **Resource Group Naming**